caizefeng/BayesianOpt4dftu/README.md

         }
         ```

-      So in this case, there are two atoms in the primitive cell at positions `(0,0,0)`
+      In this case, there are two atoms in the primitive cell at positions `[0, 0, 0]`
-      and `(0.75, 0.75, 0.75)`.
+      and `[0.75, 0.75, 0.75]`.
       The second term under each atom specifies the initial magnetic moment.
-      For calculations excluding non-collinear magnetization or spin-orbit coupling, this is an integer;
+      For calculations excluding non-collinear magnetization or spin-orbit coupling, this is an integer (or it could be a one-dimensional array with one element).
-      otherwise, it's a (3,) array, with each element representing the initial moment in a specific direction.
+      Otherwise, it's a one-dimensional array with three elements, each representing the initial moment in a specific Cartesian direction.
-      To avoid omission error in the ASE package, the initial moment should be set to a small, non-zero number if it is intended to be 0.
+      To avoid omission errors in the `ASE` package, the initial moment should be set to a small, non-zero number if it is intended to be 0.
     - **`kgrid_hse`** and **`kgrid_pbe`**:
         - **Description**: Set the self-consistent k-point grid for HSE and PBE+U calculations, respectively.
         - **Example**: `"kgrid_pbe": [7, 7, 7]` specifies a 7x7x7 k-point grid for PBE+U calculation.